Music Scholarships at CSB/SJU

 - Guitarists will perform one solo classical guitar selection or excerpt of the selection and one selection of your choice in any style, ensemble or solo.

 - Organists will perform a representative work from Bach or his contemporaries and a short Romantic or Modern organ work; in lieu of one piece of repertoire, organists may choose to play two hymns or a hymn and another representative piece of liturgical music.
-Applicants should contact the music office to arrange an audition on one of our three large concert organs.

 - Pianists will perform two contrasting selections from the classical piano repertoire from the intermediate to advanced levels.